-A classified site with the peach wall, an orchard, a medieval garden, beehives and cultivated gardens
+A listed site with the peach wall, an orchard, a medieval garden, beehives and cultivated gardens

 The gardens of the impasse Gobétue or the garden of the Moon (at the end of the Gobétue dead end) are a little haven of peace.
-It's a classified site on former tree parcels that stretch in the upper part of Montreuil.
-The kind of hidden place that we like to discover and that makes us feel good, far from the city life, the noise and the urban agitation.
+It is a classified site on former tree plots that extend in the upper Montreuil.
+The kind of place a little hidden that we like to discover and that makes us feel good, far from the city life, noise and urban agitation.

 Located on the former site of the Peach Wall (built in the 17th century and of which only a few ruins remain), the garden of the Moon is composed of an orchard (unavoidable), small cultivated gardens (community or allotment gardens) by associations and enthusiasts.
 And there are also beehives.